 Category Archives: DIPG

 In our world, when something is considered to be rare, it usually denotes that it has value.
-Everyone would agree that the Hope Diamond and Leonardo De Vinci’s Mona Lisa, painted in the 16th century, is rare and very valuable. … Continue reading
+Everyone would agree that the Hope Diamond and Leonardo De Vinci’s Mona Lisa, painted in the 16th century, are rare and very valuable. … Continue reading

 Posted in Cancer, Childhood Cancer, DIPG, Pediatric Cancer, Uncategorized, young adults | Tagged , , , , , | Leave a comment